 Depending on your ambition, you may need to spend a fair amount of time cooking for your brunch.
 Luckily, many dishes can be made ahead and reheated.
 Waffles, for example, freeze beautifully and will bake to crisp perfection in a warm oven.
 Fried chicken can, again, be fried ahead and heated in the oven (pull it from the oil just a tad early to ensure it doesn't get overcooked later).
 Grits and oatmeal can be made in a slow cooker and held for hours.
 Or if you're going simple with baked goods and spreads, bake everything the night before and rest easy on the day-of.

 When you're ready to plate, start with the items that don't need much attention, such as sauces and fruits.
 Get those set out on the board around your serving bowls.
 Layer garnishes in and around the bowls, the same way you'd build a cheese board (above).
 Pour yourself a mimosa and finish heating up your heroes just before your guest of honor arrives.
 Speaking of mimosas ...

 Brunch isn't really brunch without drinks.
 Set up a second table or section of your brunch board area dedicated to mimosas, coffee and bloody Marys.
 We recommend batching your drinks in advance and serving them in pitchers or carafes so you won't get stuck playing bartender while you're trying to enjoy your meal.
 Coffee will stay warm for hours in this insulated carafe, while OJ for those mimosas, and your gussied up bloody Mary mixture, will stay cool in chilled stoneware pitchers.

 Need more ideas?
-Here are some of our favorite brunch recipes
+Here are some of our favorite brunch recipes:

-Buttermilk Cathead Biscuits
+Classic Southern Buttermilk Biscuits